farazfp/loom/content/Observations/On the inherent imperfection of translation, particularly poetry.md

 He who gave voice to souls long gone, now feels their whispered scorn,
 A living echo, lost and drawn, within his nightmare born:

-> In Limbo's halls, where whispers twine, lost shades in sorrow roam,
+> In Limbo's mists, where shadows twine, lost souls in sorrow roam,
-> A poor translator, lost in time, finds no familiar home.
+> A poor translator casts about, to find his way back home.
-> He stumbles forth, a stranger cold, in realms of echoing grief,
+> He stumbles forth, on shifting grounds, where poems morph and bleed,
-> Where verse itself, in whispers told, brings solace and relief.
+> Lost in a labyrinth where words and meaning’s forms recede.
 >
-> But shades arise, with fury bright, their forms from verses spun,
+> Now shades arise, with fury bright, their forms from verses spun,
 > His heart sinks down in endless fall, his nightmare just begun.
 > Past poets cry, their anger strong, their voices raw and dire,
 > "You hacked our craft, our poem wronged, rhymes set ablaze with fire!"
 >
 > "Metaphors torn, wit turned to ash, your touch a deadly blight,
 > Upon those stars of lyric grace, you cast a veil of night!
-> The rose you plucked, its fragrance gone, a withered stem remains,
+> The rose you plucked, its fragrance held, a withered stem remains,
-> A hollow, wasted, brittle husk, where beauty once held sway."
+> A hollow, brittle shell where beauty slipped out of your hands.."
 >
 > “Like tarnished gems, unseen, unheld, our verses lie in shade,
 > While polished rhymes, in silver sealed, your fickle taste displayed.”
 > Some whisper soft, their sorrow deep, for verses turned to stone,
 > While others rage, their fury steep, for works he deemed unknown.
 >
 > He seeks to flee, in shame to hide, phantoms his steps restrain,
 > His every sin, each error cried, their chorus rings with pain.
 > For mercy's touch, in vain he calls, for swift or harsh decree,
-> But endless torment binds him fast, his cursed eternity.
+> But endless torment binds him in this cursed eternity.

 So heed this tale, translators bold, who dare to bridge the tongue,
 A poem's spirit, fierce and old, on fragile flesh is strung.